 CHAGFORD 4 To protect, conserve, and enhance the historic environment and its setting Chagford has a Conservation Area which encompasses a large area of the settlement and is characterised by a pattern of old buildings at the centre and newer buildings further out, although there are areas where newer buildings are sandwiched between older building areas due to the way the settlement has developed over time 201 .
 Additional characteristics of the Conservation Area include granite boundary walls, open spaces and views across the landscape, and the presence of Listed Buildings with a variety of building styles 202 .
 Neither of the site options are located within the Conservation Area.
-077 is located approx. 100m north of the Conservation Area, however there is existing modern development between the site and the Conservation Area, and therefore it is not considered the site will have a significant effect on the designation.
+077 is located approx. 100m north of the Conservation Area 203 , however there is existing modern development between the site and the Conservation Area, and therefore it is not considered the site will have a significant effect on the designation.
 Site option 108 is approx. 1km from the Conservation Area 204 , with no likely effects.
-5 To protect and contenue The site options are not within or adjacent to a Premier Archaeological Landscape Area.
-Overall neither of the site options are considered likely to have a significant effect on the historic environment with a residual neutral effect.
-5 To protect and conserve soil, land and minerals Site option 077 is entirely greenfield land, however the site does not contain best and most versatile agricultural land (grade 1 to 3a) 208 , with a minor negative effect.
+Listed Buildings are largely concentrated within the Conservation Area, however there are some in the surrounding landscape of Chagford 205 .
+The nearest Listed Building to site 077 is approx. 200m to the south 206 , with no likely effect due to existing development between the Listed Building and site option.
+108 is approx. 80m from a Grade II listed bridge 207 , however there is no likely effect on the heritage asset as a result of development here.
+5 To protect and conserve environment with a residual neutral effect.
+Site option 077 is entirely greenfield land, however the site does not contain best and most versatile soil, land and minerals agricultural land (grade 1 to 3a) 208 , with a minor negative effect.
 Site option 108 is partially brownfield land and partially greenfield land, with a potential minor positive effect through the use of some brownfield land.